esl-epfl/biomedbench/Applications/BioBPfree/version_0/reduced/Single_Core/X-Heep/README.md

-# CoughDet Application for X-Heep MCU Board
+# BioBPfree Application for x-heep MCU Board

 ## Building and Running

 To build and run this application on the x-heep MCU board, follow the user guide at [X-Heep Documentation](https://x-heep.readthedocs.io/en/latest/index.html).

 This was tested on a Xylinx PYNQ-Z2 FPGA on the X-Heep version: `dab270bf056deb933e1f064037a7af8c30bd05b2`.

-On the file `inc/laucher.h`, you can find debugging and profiling macros.
+On the file `main.h`, you can find debugging and profiling macros.

-Note: due to the high memory requirements of this application, some data are loaded into flash.
-This application will not work in the X-Heep simulation environments (Verilator and Questasim).

 ### Memory Configuration